College Transfers and Readmits

 - Vermilion Community College

-CSB/SJU students are required to live on campus during their first two years.
-Juniors and seniors should contact the residential life offices about the possibility of living off campus.
+CSB/SJU students are required to live on campus all four years.
 The availability, variety, convenience and quality of upper-class housing on both campuses make the on-campus option the best option.

 Transferring is not the end of the world.
 With the number of colleges students have to choose from, it has to be expected that some students won't choose the best fit the first time around.